catcherchen2/publish-a-website-from-a-file-source/README.md

 # publish-a-website-from-a-file-source
-It publishes a website from a local source to the internet
+It publishes a website from a local source to the internet.
+It isn't my fault if it goes wrong.